Storidge/cio-faq/troubleshooting.md

 **Error message:** Number of remote drives on host 0 (IP 10.11.14.87) 0 is not the expected 9

-This error message during cluster initialization is an indicator of an unstable networking environment, or insufficient compute capacity to handle networking packets.
+This error during cluster initialization can result from a bad configuration in the iscsid.service file.

-The error indicates that node information was not properly passed to the primary node during cluster configuration.
-Example:
+Example error from cluster initialization:
 ```
 [root@EV15-HA1 ~]#  cioctl init 67a2c2e8
 Warning: Permanently added '10.11.14.90' (ECDSA) to the list of known hosts.